Luigi Mangione's lawyers seek dismissal of federal charges in UnitedHealthcare CEO assassination

 Mangione's lawyers want death penalty off the table

-Mangione, 27, has pleaded not guilty to state and federal charges in the fatal shooting of Brian Thompson on Dec.
-4 as he arrived at a Manhattan hotel for his company's annual investor conference.
+Mangione, 27, has pleaded not guilty to state and federal charges in the fatal shooting.

 The killing set off a multi-state search after the suspected shooter slipped away from the scene and rode a bike to Central Park, before taking a taxi to a bus depot that offers service to several nearby states.

 Five days later, a tip from a McDonald's about 233 miles away in Altoona, Pennsylvania, led police to arrest Mangione.
-He has been held without bail since then.
+He has been held without bail since.

 In September, lawyers for Mangione asked that his federal charges be dismissed and the death penalty be taken off the table as a result of public comments by U.S. Attorney General Pam Bondi.
 In April, Bondi directed prosecutors in New York to seek the death penalty, calling the killing of Thompson a "premeditated, cold-blooded assassination that shocked America."